Library Documentation

 Equal

-Returns True if two values are equal.
+Equal returns True if both value values are equal.

 Equal : value => trait (value value -> Boolean)